rkaysen63/Wine_Enthusiasts/2_Deliverable-2/README_d2.md

         * can be used to rank the importance of input variables in a natural way.
         * can handle thousands of input variables without variable deletion.
         * robust to outliers and nonlinear data.
-        * run efficiently on large datasets.
+        * runs efficiently on large datasets.
+    * Limitations
+        * requires significant computational power to build multiple trees and combine their ouputs.
+        * requires additional time for training multiple trees in order to make determination.
+        * can limit interpretability and does not clarify significance of each variablex
     * In Testing, RFC outperformed the EEC.
         * We ran both models ten times, and the results for both were consistent and reproducible with accuracy scores staying around 0.6027861723299182 for the RFC and 0.39787685396188066 for the EEC.
         * The RFC ran on average five seconds faster than the EEC.